crazy-kol/vMenu-ox/README.md

-# vMenu: ox_lib Support
+# vMenu-OX
-This fork is designed to integrate with [ox_lib](https://github.com/overextended/ox_lib/releases/latest) you will require it for this to work.
+This is a fork of vMenu designed to integrate with [ox_lib](https://github.com/overextended/ox_lib/releases/latest) you will require it for this to work.

 This fork introduces some new exports that work with ox_lib for better UI features and to make the menu more convenient/easier to use for players.

 Here's an example where we can move away from 3 separate input popups for rgb number values and to ox_lib's native inputDialog where the user can easily select a custom colour and visually see what they're choosing.

 ![Medal_ErnwOZVBn9](https://github.com/user-attachments/assets/a83d965e-05f0-4125-9e9c-65d7f03c0fd0)